gastsail/hzone/README.md

                         customZones = customZones,
                         onZoneClick = {})
 ```

-*Remember that the `bpmValues` should be a stream that comes from a data source, this can be modeled in a viewmodel that emits each bpm to the view and the view collect it as state.*

 Feel free to customize and integrate `HZone` into your project to visualize heart rate zones dynamically.